-Legislation adopted by the U.S. Congress in August 1996 (i) repeals the provision of the Code which authorizes use of the percentage of taxable income method by qualifying savings institutions to determine deductions for bad debts, effective for taxable years beginning after 1995, and (ii) requires that a savings institution recapture for tax purposes (i.e. take into income) over a six-year period its applicable excess reserves, which for a thrift institution such as the Bank which becomes a "large bank," as defined in Section 585(c)(2) of the Code, generally is the excess of the balance of its bad debt reserves as of the close of its last taxable year beginning before January 1, 1996 over the balance of such reserves as of the close of its last taxable year beginning before January 1, 1998, which recapture would be suspended for any tax year that begins after December 31, 1995 and before January 1, 1998 (thus a maximum of two years) in which a savings institution originates an amount of such loans made by a savings institution during its six most recent taxable years beginning before January 1, 1996.
-In part because the Bank has provided for deferred taxes with respect to the excess of its bad debt reserves as of December 31, 1995 over the balance of such reserves as of December 31, 1987, the Company does not believe that these provisions will have a material adverse effect on the Company's financial condition or operations.
+The Balanced Budget Act of 1995, which was vetoed by the President of the United States in December 1995, would have (i) repealed the provision of the Code which authorized use of the percentage of taxable income method by qualifying savings institutions to determine deductions for bad debts and (ii) required that a savings institution recapture for tax purposes (i.e. take into income) over a six-year period the excess of the balance of its bad debt reserves over the balance of such reserves as of December 31, 1987, which recapture would be suspended for each of two successive taxable years beginning January 1, 1996 in which a savings institution originates a minimum amount of certain residential loans based upon the average of the principal amounts of such loans made by a savings institution during its six taxable years preceding 1996.
+In part because the Bank has provided deferred taxes with respect to the excess of its bad debt reserves as of December 31, 1995 over the balance of such reserves as of December 31, 1987, the Company does not believe that these provisions, if enacted into law in the future, would have a material adverse effect on the Company's financial condition or operations.